 Exchange Income Corporation (TSE: EIF) (Sector – Industrials)

-Exchange Income has a very diversified income stream due to the uncorrelated nature of its businesses.
+Exchange Income Corp. has a very diversified income stream due to the uncorrelated nature of its businesses.
 However, due to the high CAPEX and complex nature of the aviation and industrial sector, Exchange Income gets recurring income in maintenance and equipment replacement.
 In addition, exposure to the defence sector lowers the cyclicality of the company’s performance due to consistent demand.

 The company has grown by acquisition model.
 Exchange looks to acquire businesses that integrate well into their existing portfolio by creating synergies, good growth prospects, and good management.